adeo/panda-lab/docs/src/install.md

 ## Install Agent

-To install an agent go to the admin section of your deployed website and download the corresponding agent client.
+To install an agent, go to the admin section of your deployed website and download the corresponding agent client.